sle118/squeezelite-esp32/README.md

 And then copying the i2s.c patch file from this repo over to the esp-idf folder

 ## Building Squeezelite-esp32
-<strong>Note: that the master branch is quite outdated.
+<strong>Note: the master branch is quite outdated.
 Check out the other branches for more up to date code and build instructions</strong>

 TODO
 - when IP changes, best is to reboot at this point